agorelik2/project_uread/README.md

 - Started by creating full stack structure for MERN app with REACT being a client.
 Used `npx create-react-app` to create REACT app in the `client` folder

-- Created the MERN/MVC structure first and worked upon each element required.
-Started with installing all the required dependencies, setting up the environmental variables and securing the sensitive data like password and database name by using DOTENV dependency and .ENV file.
+- Installed all the required dependencies, proceeded with setting up the environmental variables and securing the sensitive data like API key by using DOTENV dependency and .ENV file.
 Created code for server.js, added code to connect to a MongoDB database named `uread` using the mongoose npm package.

 - Worked on database structure, started just with 2 collections: Users and Books.
 Worked on the initial phase of the application that included user's authentication utilizing passport middleware, and front-end and back-end programming changes to enable users create book recommendations, store it in the database, and retrieve all the events stored.

 - Created utils/API.js code for axios connections serving USERS and BOOKS, and APP.js to include the new routes `/signin`, `/signup`, `/logout` for user authentication and `/books` for recommendations

-- Build front-end code for SignIn, Signout and Books pages.
-Worked on REACT components utilized by SignIn, Signout and Books pages.
+- Build front-end code for SignIn, Signup and Books pages.
+Worked on REACT components utilized by SignIn, Signup and Books pages.
 Enabled routing in APP.js by using `BrowserRouter from "react-router-dom` in APP.js.
-On the front end, programmed login and getUsers functions for user authentication with passport and local strategy.
+Programmed login and getUsers functions for user authentication with passport and local strategy, created logout() functionality.
 Created REACT components and functions to find all book recomendations.
 On the back end, created code to handle routing for api/users and api/books.

 ### SECOND Phase